TimothyQuill/tims-mary-solution/SOLUTION.md

    4. RAG system.
 This method would introduce the exact problem we're trying to solve, so screw that.

-    Ultimately I decided the go with Gemini 2.5 Flash and introduce a chunking method that is activated when the input text is too large.
+Ultimately I decided the go with GPT-4.1-mini Flash and introduce a chunking method to break down large chunks.
 Whilst it's not super ideal, it seems to be the best of the given options.

-# Quality of queries
+## Quality of queries
 I tried to enforce quality in the queries by clearly outlining a set of guidelines for the model in the prompt.
 I also tried to enforce diversity through the following methods:
 * The temperature was turned up quite high, to promote a higher range of tokens.